-- There is limited evidence of councils using options appraisal or collaborating with partners over significant decisions on how services are to be provided. - The development of city and growth deals has led to increased joint working among councils and partners. - CPPs need to take a more active role in leading partnership working and strategic change, including with the third sector. - There is some evidence of IJBs improving outcomes for local people.
-Concerns remain around the wider operation and financial sustainability of IJBs. - Some councils lack clear plans to address future budget gaps and are only at an early stage of rolling out their current transformation plans.
+- There is limited evidence of councils using options appraisal or collaborating with partners over significant decisions on how services are to be provided. - Community Planning Partnerships need to take a more active role in leading partnership working and strategic change, including with the third sector. - The development of city region and growth deals has increased joint working among councils and partners. - There is some evidence of Integration Joint Boards for health and social care improving outcomes for local people.
+Concerns remain around the wider operation and financial sustainability of IJBs. - Some councils lack clear plans to address future budget gaps and are only at an early stage of rolling out their transformation plans.